-- Hunting: was enjoyed by aristocratic populace (slave bears, horses, dog.
-Lion hunting; were the preview of royalty; sport of nobility
+- Hunting: was enjoyed by the aristocratic populace (slave bears, horses, dogs.
+Lion hunting; was the preview of royalty, a sport of nobility.

-- Fishing: was seen as more of a job; Ancient sources mention one fishmonger wining the Olympia
+- Fishing: was seen as more of a job; Ancient sources mention one fishmonger winning the Olympia.

-- Children have their own games/ amusements (I.e juggling, teeter-totters, swings, (one particular game was hoop; played in the streets, and was recommended by doctors as a healthy exercise that children could perform by themselves
+- Children have their own games/ amusements (I.e juggling, teeter-totters, swings, (one particular game was a hoop, played in the streets, and was recommended by doctors as a healthy exercise that children could perform by themselves.

-- Another popular toy: Yo-Yo.
-Believed to be made of wood; no example of it have survived from ancient Greece
+- Another popular toy: is Yo-Yo.
+Believed to be made of wood, but no example of it has survived from ancient Greece.

 - Most common toys: knuckle-bones and dice

-- Knucklebones: found in the social and educational gathering; found in graves and sanctuaries
+- Knucklebones: found in social and educational gatherings; found in graves and sanctuaries

 - Made of tarsal bone/ ankle of sheep or goat; attached to the shinbone and the radius